MiguelCastillo/bit-loader/README.md

 ## Module Meta

-So what exactly are the different pipelines passing around, anyways?
+So what exactly are the different pipelines passing around anyways?
 They are passing around a module meta object, which is an object that contains the current state of the module.
 This object is an intermediate representation that the build stage uses to create module instances that the host application ultimately consumes.

 > Modifying module meta objects is the primary responsibility of the different pipelines.